Over 50 Democratic candidates say they would oppose Pelosi as House speaker

 "Leader Pelosi has always enjoyed the overwhelming support of House Democrats and that will continue into the majority she's so focused on winning," her deputy chief of staff, Drew Hammill, said Thursday when asked about the NBC News survey.

-Though she sealed her place in history by becoming the first woman to serve as speaker, it's Pelosi's longevity that also sets her apart.
+Though Pelosi sealed her place in history by becoming the first woman to serve as speaker, it's her longevity that also sets her apart.

 Pelosi is the longest-serving leader in either party since Democrat Sam Rayburn and Republican Joseph Martin ruled Congress from the 1940s through the '50s.
 By the end of this year, three of her GOP counterparts will have come and gone: Dennis Hastert, John Boehner and Paul Ryan.